OUT OF THIN AIR

 RESIDENZPFLICHT I-X

-The exhibition RESIDENZPFLICHT I-X brings together works of the artists-in-residence who lived and worked in 10 newly built modular refugee accommodations in Berlin in 2019 and 2022.
+Residenzpflicht I–X brings together works by the artists-in-residence who lived and worked in ten newly built modular refugee accommodations across Berlin between 2019 and 2022.

 SELLERIE WEEKEND

-As part of Berlin’s Program for Project Spaces during Gallery Weekend, SAP Space will be open on Saturday and Sunday from 2 - 8pm.
+As part of Berlin’s Program for Project Spaces during Gallery Weekend, the exhibition Before, During, After at SAP Space will be open on Saturday and Sunday, April 29–30, from 2–8 pm.

 BEFORE, DURING, AFTER

 Before, During, After is a contemplation on time, nature, and rhythms.
-It brings together two Berlin-based artists — Sebastian Acker and Nina Maria Küchler, whose works are, in their own ways, documentations of timekeeping — revealing moments in which nature oscillates between foreground and background, past and future.
+The exhibition brings together two Berlin-based artists — Sebastian Acker and Nina Maria Küchler — whose works are, in their own ways, documentations of timekeeping.
+Revealing moments in which nature oscillates between foreground and background, past and future.

 SEBASTIAN ACKER: PLEASE KEEP THE DOOR CLOSED

-For the first solo exhibition in his former hometown, the artist transforms Kunstverein Dresden with a site-specific installation featuring Can’t See the Wood for the Trees, a video he has recorded on the Trans-Siberian Railway in Russia.
-The invisible goods and raw materials hurtling past in his video meet the materials of the empty exhibition space, which have their own unknown origin.
+For his first solo exhibition in his former hometown, Sebastian Acker transforms Kunstverein Dresden with a site-specific installation featuring Can’t See the Wood for the Trees, a video recorded on the Trans-Siberian Railway in Russia.
+The invisible goods and raw materials hurtling past in the video meet the materials of the empty exhibition space, which themselves have unknown origins.

 20 SECONDS FOR ART AWARD

-Sebastian Acker has received the 20 Seconds for Art Award at Vienna Viennale.
-According to the jury, his video Trans “manages to pose numerous questions about consumption, transport logistics and globalisation through minimalist formal language.”
-The video award is an initiative by Infoscreen and KÖR - Kunst im Öffentlichen Raum Wien.
+Sebastian Acker received the 20 Seconds for Art Award for the short version of his video, originally titled Trans (later expanded as Can’t See the Wood for the Trees).
+The jury praised the work for “posing numerous questions about consumption, transport logistics, and globalisation through minimalist formal language.”
+The award is an initiative of KÖR – Kunst im Öffentlichen Raum Wien and Info Screen, and the ceremony took place at the Viennale, Vienna’s international film and art festival.

 EDITIONS NO. II

-Curated by Stefan Krauth, Editions No. II brings together German artists working with editions and series: Sebastian Acker, Lisa Maria Baier, Elise Beutner, Jan Brokof, Tony Franz, Sara Hoppe, Johanna Rüggen.
+Curated by Stefan Krauth, Editions No. II brings together German artists working with editions and series, including Sebastian Acker, Lisa Maria Baier, Elise Beutner, Jan Brokof, Tony Franz, Sara Hoppe, and Johanna Rüggen.

 Please join us for the opening on November 15.

-Sebastian Acker’s video Trans will be shown on more than 3400 screens this summer.
-Recorded on the Trans-Siberian Railway in Russia, the video brings the unseen supply chains of raw materials and goods to the screens of Austrian buses, trams and underground stations.
-The screening is part of a public art project by Infoscreen and KÖR - Kunst im Öffentlichen Raum Wien.
+Sebastian Acker’s video Trans will be shown on over 3,400 screens across Austrian underground trains, stations, trams, and buses during the summer of 2022.
+Recorded on the Trans-Siberian Railway in Russia, the video brings the unseen supply chains of raw materials and goods to the screens of public transport.
+The screenings are part of a public art project by Info Screen and KÖR - Kunst im Öffentlichen Raum Wien

 DAHAI.ART: SEBASTIAN ACKER

-» Sebastian Acker's Extraction series takes Satellite imagery – usually used by mining corporations to detect resources – to mimic, lament and reorder the way we view the natural environment.
-We talk to him about his latest project and the necessity for contemporary artist's to be more aware of materials and where they come from. «
+» Sebastian Acker's Extraction series takes Satellite imagery—usually used by mining corporations to detect resources—and repurposes it to mimic, lament, and reorder the way we view the natural environment.
+In this interview, we talk to him about his latest project and the necessity for contemporary artist's to be more aware of materials and where they come from. «

 EXTRACTION SERIES

-The artist’s latest series Extraction (Atacama Desert), in which he converted digital satellite data into physical works by manually applying minerals onto copper plates, has found its way back into the digital space.
-On Dahai.art, it can now be viewed and collected both in physical and digital form.
+Sebastian Acker’s latest series, Extraction (Atacama Desert), in which he converted digital satellite data into physical works by manually applying minerals onto copper plates, is now accessible in the digital space.
+On Dahai.art, the series can be viewed and collected in digital form.

 BOOK SIGNING SESSION

 Sebastian Acker’s first artist’s book, Traces of Other Places, will be presented at Paris Photo this year.
-Please join us for a signature session with the artist at Kerber Berlin, Booth SE25.
+A signing session with the artist will take place at Kerber Berlin, Booth SE25.

 » When the news spread that a copy of the picturesque market town of Hallstatt was to be built in the Chinese province of Guangdong, it triggered two types of reactions in German-speaking countries: offended aggression and disbelieving ridicule.
 Sebastian Ackers book Traces of Other Places collapses both thought constructs swiftly and decisively. «